credentials/credentials.github.io/index.md

   4. `irma_js` renders the session token along with the URL to the API server in a QR that the IRMA app scans
   5. The IRMA app contact the API server, and they perform the actual IRMA session
   6. The API server informs `irma_js` of the result (in the case of a successful disclosure session, this includes a JWT containing the disclosed attributes)
-  7. `irma_js` informs the IRMA client via the callbacks provided in step 1, including the disclosed attributes in verification sessions
+  7. `irma_js` informs the requestor via the callbacks provided in step 1, including the disclosed attributes in verification sessions

 <!---
 ## Adding new credentials